wuc9521/CS-scholars-report/sync/sections/impl.typ

         "WHERE p.pid = :personId")
 Map<String, Object> getPersonProfile(@Param("personId") Long personId);
 ```

 This query fetches a detailed profile for a person including their publication and grant counts.

-We've implemented four main controllers: PeopleController, LocationsController, PublicationsController, and GrantsController.
+We've implemented four main controllers: `PeopleController`, `LocationsController`, `PublicationsController`, and `GrantsController`.
 Here's a comprehensive list of the endpoints provided:
-*PeopleController* endpoints:
+*`PeopleController`* endpoints:
 - GET `/api/scholar/publication-count`: Retrieve scholars sorted by publication count
 - GET `/api/scholar/hindex`: Retrieve scholars sorted by h-index
 - GET `/api/scholar/publications-no-grants`: Get scholars with publications but no grants